 Fear is always a good marketing tool, isn’t it?

-Sure these tests may be painless and relatively inexpensive, but the truth is they are either not recommended for the general population or not recommended at all.
+While these tests may be painless and relatively inexpensive, they are either not recommended for the general population or not recommended at all.

-Kenny Lin, MD, who blogs at Common Sense Family Doctor (one of my favorite go-to blogs for evidence-based health care advice), posted the following information about Life Line Screenings:
+Kenny Lin, MD, who blogs at Common Sense Family Doctor posted the following information about Life Line Screenings: